 The romanticism of lighthouse life has motivated many a traveler to seek out Maine’s 64 beacons.
 Some of Maine’s lighthouses can be viewed from land, others only by boat.
-Some lighthouses are regularly open (Owls Head and Rockland Breakwater, for instance), and lighthouse-themed excursion boats depart from many coastal communities.
+Some Maine lighthouses are regularly open (Owls Head and Rockland Breakwater, for instance), and lighthouse-themed excursion boats depart from many coastal communities.
 Other beacons are only accessible by special tour or during events and some are only open to overnight guests.
+A few Maine lighthouses are open for overnight lodging.
 Here are six special ways to experience Maine’s lightkeeping heritage.

 Become enlightened at a museum

 The Maine Lighthouse Museum, in Rockland, is home to the nation’s largest collection of Fresnel lenses, along with a boatload of other artifacts related to lighthouses, the Coast Guard, lifesaving stations, and the sea.
 It’s a must for any lighthouse lover.

 While that’s the biggie for lighthouse museums, other troves of lighthouse lore can be seen in museums at Owls Head Light, Portland Headlight, Cape Elizabeth, and Marshall Point Lighthouse tipping the Port Clyde Peninsula.